VISA DIGITAL BENEFITS PLATFORM • SYSTEM DESIGN FOR CONFIGURATION OF CARD BENEFITS

 LET'S BE IN TOUCH:

-JOSEPH IS BASED IN OAKLAND, CALIFORNIA:
+JOSEPH IS BASED IN SAN FRANCISCO, CALIFORNIA: